 Hi, I’m Claire Petrie!
 I was born and raised in the Buffalo, NY area and am currently living and working here.
 Go Bills and Sabres!
-I’m a Talent Acquisition and HR Pro currently creating the talent acquisition vision, strategy and process at Unifrax!
+I’m a Talent Acquisition and HR Practitioner currently serving as the Director of Technology Talent Management at Lighthouse Technology Services!
 Prior to my current position, I’ve held multiple roles in Talent Acquisition Manager and HR Generalist capacities.

 So where did the passion for LinkedIn and online networking come from?
 Back in 2017 I was in a HR DOO (department of one) role in a very challenging environment.
 I felt the need for more connection and knowledge sharing with other HR pros as well as professional development opportunities.
 I turned to LinkedIn and Twitter and started creating posts using #HR hashtags.
 Through being active online and through SHRM’s #nextchat, I was contacted by SHRM and sent to their national annual conference 2 years in a row as a SHRM Blogger.
 In this awesome role, SHRM paid my conference registration fee and I was able to get VIP seating at the keynotes, interview speakers and vendors and be invited to some amazing networking events.
 More opportunities then came as a result of being at the conference, such as speaking, writing and podcasting opportunities.
 If I had never “shown up” online, I would have never unlocked these opportunities for myself, especially so early on in my career!
 I now have my own business, Claire Petrie HR & Training which helps people show up intentionally on LinkedIn and Twitter to attract opportunities to themselves and reach their goals.
 I’ve learned a ton through trial and error using both platforms over the past three years, and have experienced a ton of professional growth, so I love to share my tips and tricks and help others do the same!
 (I especially geek out over the LinkedIn algorithm!)

-I’ve become a local go-to resource when it comes to using LinkedIn to build relationships and attract opportunity to yourself.
+I’ve become a go-to resource when it comes to using LinkedIn to build relationships and attract opportunity to yourself.
 In other words, the concepts of “personal branding” and “social selling.”
 I love being able to see the light bulb moments – when individuals and organizations realize how much social media can do for them and their growth, and helping people reach their goals excites the heck out of me.
 Helping people and being able to make a difference in their life is what keeps me waking up every morning!
 In 2019 I presented to The SUNY Development Career Organization, NeXTGen Insurance Professionals, Panasonic North America and BN360.
-So far in 2020 I’ve presented to M&T Bank, CannonDesign, Niagara University Alumni Association, Buffalo Niagara HR Association and many individual one on one coaching sessions!
+In 2020 I’ve presented to M&T Bank, CannonDesign, Niagara University Alumni Association, Buffalo Niagara HR Association, University at Buffalo Alumni Association, Winona SHRM, GROW Buffalo and many individual one on one coaching sessions!
 I also love to speak and teach at my alma maters and Say Yes Buffalo students.
 I speak each year at various classes and club meetings on job searching, using LinkedIn, networking, starting off in and navigating your career.
 I enjoy working with youth and those finding their way in the world of work – I have experiences and learnings to share to help others get ahead on their professional journeys!

 Before getting into HR, I worked at my local animal shelter for 6 years.
 Without really knowing it, this position honed my customer service and communication skills and set me up for a great career in HR/talent acquisition.
 I was matching people with their new furry family member, just like I match people with career opportunities today!
 Each day I was interacting with potential adopters of all kinds – some experienced pet owners, and some who had never had a pet.
 Each person/situation needed a different approach, level of education, and communication style.
 I use this same mindset with my candidates and hiring managers today.
 Some understand candidate experience, employer branding, how to interview, etc and some have never done it before.
 My flexible and consultative approach has helped me achieve success in my career so far, and wow, it’s been a lot of fun!